aktopia/elements/README.md

 # Elements Design System

 This is a mono repo with two projects `lib` and `storybook`.
-All the components and compositions are created in `lib` and the stories for these are added in `storybook`.
+All the components and compositions are created in `lib` and the stories for these are written in `storybook`.

 ## Workflow to create a component
 - Start storybook from the storybook folder